forseti-security/forseti-security/_docs/quickstarts/forseti-security/index.md

 To complete this quickstart, you will need:

   - A GCP organization for which you want to deploy Forseti.
+  - Org Admin IAM role in order for the script to assign the Forseti service account roles on the _organization_.

 ## Setting up Forseti Security